rosostolato/akita-ng-odata-service/README.md

 export class PostsPageComponent {
   /**
    * it will have data filtered by title and
-   * selected only title and body
+   * only title and body will be fetched
    */
   posts$ = this.postsQuery.selectAll();